-Owner must have written approval from adjacent property owners to connect to other existing fences."
+Owner must have written approval from adjacent property owners to connect to other existing fences.

 - Type of fines: Standard monthly.
-See the Fines Policy on Arbor Hill website. - Cross-references: Quote above is of ARC Standard titled "Fences" in its entirety.
-CC&R Section 6.13.
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R section 6.13.